lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 def input_values(input) = input.flat_map { _1.values }.flatten
 ```

-This code, with a lot of endless methods, has a huge advantage: most of the changes that you can think of would be limited to a small function.
+This code, with many endless methods, has a huge advantage: most of the changes you can think of would be limited to a small function.

 Example of possible changes: